HOSS-LiU/HOSS-LiU/index.md

 [Metascience Resources](https://hoss-liu.github.io/HOSS-LiU/metascience) - here you will find detailed information about how to read and interpret a **meta-analysis** and how to do one yourself

 # Discipline-specific resources
-[Neuroscience Resources](https://hoss-liu.github.io/HOSS-LiU/neuroscience) - here you will find information aboyt different neuroscience methods supported by HOSS at LiU and other national infrastructures we collaborate with.
-You will also find method specific information about relevant open science practices.
+[Neuroscience Resources](https://hoss-liu.github.io/HOSS-LiU/neuroscience) - here you will find information about different neuroscience methods supported by HOSS and other national infrastructures we collaborate with.
+You will also find method specific information about relevant open and reproducible science practices.

 # Statistics and programming
 [R Studio](https://hoss-liu.github.io/HOSS-LiU/rstudio) - resources for programming beginners.